When I eat dip, I use a LOT of it. Seriously – my veggies, chips, or whatever I’m dipping with have to come out with massive globs of the dip on them.

 - 1 packet Onion Soup Mix

-- In a small, nonstick skillet, melt butter over medium high heat.
-Once butter is melted, turn heat to medium and add in onions.
+- In a small, nonstick skillet, melt butter over medium-high heat.
+Once the butter is melted, turn the heat to medium and add in onions.
 Cook until onions begin to caramelize, about 20 minutes.
 Set aside to cool for about 10 minutes.